davidlowryduda/processing_sketches/Tangents/index.markdown

   in [this sketch](exp_sine_curve.html)
 - And [here](random_curve.html), we alter the exponential and sine factors in a random way.
 It may take a few refreshes to get something interesting.
+- Adding noise and rythm yields [this sketch](random_curve_noise.html), which I find rather entrancing.

+## Thoughts

+I would like to do the same thing for a different set of random functions.
+It would be nice to perhaps generate something like a noise-defined degree 8 polynomial fit and do it with that, or something.
+Maybe.

+There is a whole worls of color to play with.
+And consider making noise defined functions that allow one to have an infinite scrolling-effect, which might be super cool.